Fulk33/BotLandTracking/README.md

 ### Note:

-##### FireFox
-FireFox is currently not compatible with Bot Land.
-Chrome and Microsoft Edge are the only confirmed working browsers.

 ##### WebGL
-WebGL must be enabled in Chrome for Bot Land to work.
+WebGL must be enabled for Bot Land to work.

 ## Submitting new issues